galikbence/genome_annotation/README.md

  __Creating hints from RNA-Seq data__

       Massive amounts of short transcriptome reads first need to be aligned to the genome.
 We will assume that we have already aligned the reads to the genome and we have the WIG and GFF files.
+If you do just run the following STAR code:

+      #build genome index
+      STAR --runThreadN 4 --runMode genomeGenerate --genomeDir gindex --genomeFastaFiles genome.fasta

+      #align reads
+      STAR --runThreadN 4 --genomeDir gindex --readFilesIn rnaseq1.fq rnaseq2.fq --alignIntronMax 100000 \
+      --outSAMtype BAM  SortedByCoordinate --outWigType wiggle --outWigStrand Unstranded

+      These commands will create a file Aligned.sortedByCoord.out.bam with the alignments and a file Signal.Unique.str1.out.wig with coverage per base information, among others.

       1. The file coverage.wig contains a coverage graph, that contains for each base in the genome and the number of reads alignments that cover the position.